 We hope you find us a friendly and accommodating club for players of all ages and abilities,

 and wish you many hours of enjoyable golf.

 The members, the management and the committee.

-Whetstone Golf Club is an affiliated club of the Golf England and the English Ladies Golf Union,
+Whetstone Golf Club is an affiliated club of England Golf, The Leicestershire and Rutland Golf

 The current committee comprises:-